-- Contracting the Epstein-Barr virus (EBV) increases the likelihood of developing throat cancer.
+- Contracting the Epstein-Barr virus (EBV) increases the likelihood of developing.

-Unfortunately, signs of throat cancer may be difficult to identify in the early stages of the disease.
+Unfortunately, signs may be difficult to identify in the early stages of the disease.
 Many symptoms associated with throat cancer are the same as a cold or a sore throat.

 Throat cancer symptoms may include but are not limited to: